 Try to stay in well-lit, higher traffic areas.

-- Consider taking a self-defense course (there is a Rape Aggression Defense course offered to women on campus)
+- Consider taking a self-defense course (there is a Self Defense course offered to women on campus)

 You will need to login with your NSID to access the video

 - Follow the ‘buddy’ system when you are out and alcohol is involved.
 Look out for your friends, and have them look out for you.

 - Monitor your alcohol intake.
 Over-indulgence often lessens the experience.

 - Do not leave your drink unattended.
 Either take your drink with you as you mingle, or be prepared to let it be thrown out.
 The only way to monitor exactly what is in your drink is to watch it at all times.

 - Do NOT drink and drive and do NOT get into a vehicle with someone who has been drinking.